If you’re in the process of managing your own website, you’ve probably noticed the term “Responsive Website” being tossed around lately.

 If you’re building your own website using a template, there is a high likelihood that the necessary code to make your website responsive has been written.
 But how can you be sure that poor rendering isn’t affecting your customers?

-This will ultimately lead to an increase in your bounce rates as people cannot utilize your site, a drop in conversion rates if the errors affect your online store, and Google will penalize you, dropping your search engine ranking.
+Not only will this decrease your existing customers' satisfaction, it increase your bounce rates as new users aren't able to utilize the site and drop your conversion rates if errors affect your online store - and ultimately, Google's search engine bots will penalize your by dropping your search engine ranking.

 Well, you could do the testing manually across all the browsers on your computer.
 But, this doesn’t take into account the differences in operating systems.
 Do you have all of the popular phones that are on the market right now at your disposal?
 You could easily spend thousands of dollars trying to do your own cross browser testing.